rsj-rishabh/log-app-api/README.md

 * Deployment instructions - Run `rails s`

 * Implementation
-  The raw log dataset is of the below form:
+  The log dataset is taken from this link [JSON Log Dataset](https://github.com/alexa/alexa-with-dstc10-track2-dataset/blob/main/task2/data/test/logs.json) and is in the below format:
   [
     [
       {